dylanfisher/ci19/_agendas/week-4.md

 ### Friday, Studio

 - Trudy presents on The Diminishing Marginal Value of Aesthetics and we talk about it
-- Students present their 3 concepts for Maxims
+- Students present their 3 concepts for Maxims, paste your share-able InVision link [here](https://docs.google.com/document/d/16IYrBr4T0KAeIipd8Kbve20sc1MP0UuYQwr4jwNjF_k/edit?usp=sharing)
 - Look at the hovering activity
 - Time permitting: discuss CSS animations